jasonjimnz/bostock-api/README.md

 # Bostock API

-Python based API connected with NEO4J as a database engine for helping to get relevance between people with allergies with restaurant dishes (and similar places)
+Python based API connected with NEO4J as a database engine for helping people to get relevance between people with allergies with restaurant dishes (and similar places)

 ## Requirements